 5 Net Zero Building Techniques

 One of the most significant environmental problems related to construction is energy use.
-Now more than ever, contractors are shifting net zero building to follow sustainable and green building techniques that conserve energy and lessen the environmental impact.
-Another way owners and contractors are demonstrating these efforts are by designing and constructing net-zero energy homes and buildings.
+Now more than ever, contractors are shifting net zero buildings to follow sustainable and green building techniques that conserve energy and lessen the environmental impact.
+While solar-powered systems are the most common building techniques to achieve net zero needs, they might not be enough to counter a heavy energy load.
+The more optimal approach is to strike a balance by utilizing different net zero building techniques that help increase the overall energy generation efficiency.

 1. Design for an Energy-Efficient Building

 The first step in any construction project is the design phase.
-This step is no different when considering an energy-efficient building.
-Hiring architects and designers that are familiar with net-zero techniques will ultimately save time and money upfront.
-Contractors can tailor specific factors that go into the design phase to an energy-efficient building.
+It is no different when considering an energy-efficient building.
+Hiring architects and designers familiar with net-zero techniques saves time and money upfront.
+Contractors can tailor specific factors in the design phase to an energy-efficient building.
 Elements that should be included are site selection, climate, size, R-value, ventilation, and insulation.

 2. Utilize Green Construction Technology

-Using technology such as energy modeling software can help eliminate human error by identifying the least expensive factors to build a highly efficient building.
-Modeling can take different solutions such as a heat pump or air pump, analyze them against each other, and inform the builder which solution has the least energy impact.
-Once the designer has the roadmap for the project, they can run tests using the software to refine the designer’s plans with a calculated solution to the best possible net zero outcomes.
+Technology such as energy modeling software can help eliminate human error by identifying the least expensive factors to build a highly efficient building.
+Modeling can take different solutions such as using a heat pump or air pump, analyzing them against each other, and informing the builder which solution has the least energy impact.
+Once the designer has the roadmap for the project, they can run tests using the software to refine the design plans with a calculated solution to the best possible net zero outcomes.

 Additionally, contractors can utilize Building Information Management (BIM) technology throughout the building process.
 BIM is a tool used to create 3D models throughout a construction project.
-BIM software has helped contractors adapt to the building technique prefabrication.
-Prefabrication is the process of assembling buildings or parts at a site other than the job site itself.
+BIM software has helped contractors adapt to the prefabrication building technique, which assembles buildings or parts at a site other than the job site itself.
 Prefabrication has a lower environmental impact by reducing waste and allowing controlled building environments to build structures with better air filtration and wall insulation, directly influencing energy efficiency.

 3. Super-Insulate and Super-Seal the Building Envelope

-Super-sealing, a building, is the process of making a building airtight.
-Air sealing a building is the single most cost-effective strategy to reduce energy consumption.
-A continuous seal within the structure ensures that the drywall is running at optimal energy-saving efficiency and proper cooling and heating of the building.
-Popular techniques include the use of ADA (airtight drywall) and adhesive attachment of sheathing.
-The process of super-insulating a home includes sealing the outer wall in double construction, sealing the inner wall, and sealing all other cavities in the house.
-This includes electric boxes, doors and windows, and attic and crawl spaces.
+Making a building airtight is the single most cost-effective strategy to reduce energy consumption for a net zero building.
+Using a continuous super-seal within the structure ensures that the drywall is running at optimal energy-saving efficiency and proper cooling and heating of the building.
+Some popular techniques include using ADA (airtight drywall) and adhesive attachment of sheathing during construction.

 4. Utilize the Power of Solar Energy

-Homeowners can use solar energy to power water heaters, optimizing the overall net-zero energy building.
-Solar can also be used to maximize a building’s heating and cooling capabilities.
+In both cases, solar energy is a long-term cost-saving method to optimize the overall net-zero energy building.
 For example, using the sun for heating through the south-facing windows during the winter lowers heating costs.
 Shading those same windows in summer reduces cooling costs.

 5. Install Energy Efficient Systems and Appliances